psteinb/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

 >
 > After finding the hotspot, pair up and discuss the implementation.
 Discuss and answer the following points:
 > 1. Find other ways to implement the word count without parallelizing the code!
-> 2. For every alternative implementation, check the output of the program.
+> 2. For every alternative implementation found in 1., check the output of the program.
 Did the number of words change?
 Could such a check be automated?
 > 3. Compare the runtimes that you achieved throughout this exercise.
 Was your time worth it?
 >
+> > ## Solution
+> One could use the 'count' method of strings and just count the words by using the number of spaces and add 1.
+Based on the assumption that our input text consists of sentences only, this can provide an estimate of the words.
+In this case, this is far from accurate as source code contains tabs, newlines etc to distinguish words.
+However, the `count` method improves runtime by more than one order of magniture in comparison to the `re.split` approach.
+Take away: Real life is a balance.
+But above all, your code should produce the correct result.
+> {: .solution}
 {: .challenge}